Intuition (Linx album)

 Intuition is the debut album by Britfunk band Linx, released in March 1981 on Chrysalis Records.
 Produced by David Grant, Peter Martin and Bob Carter of the group, the record followed the popular success of their UK Top 20 debut hit single "You're Lying", which features on the album, and incorporates styles beyond funk music, such as rock, jazz and soul.
 Linx preferred to think of their style as simply pop music.

 The album's appearance in 1981 saw Linx ride the popularity of Britfunk in the United Kingdom, where they were among the scene's most successful acts alongside Level 42 and Freeez.
-It reached number eight on the UK Albums Chart and number 175 on the US Billboard Top LPs & Tapes chart.
+It reached number eight on the UK Albums Chart and number 175 on the US Billboard Top LPs & Tape chart.
 The title track "Intuition" was a Top 10 hit in Britain, while "Throw Away the Key" made the Top 30.
 The album received positive reviews from music critics, who hailed its inventive sound and lyricism.
 In 2007, The Guardian included the album in their list of "1000 Albums to Hear Before You Die".